taikatta/Mileston4-EggSellNT/README.md

 #### Media

 I found the background images and the farm images on Canva photos.
+All are employees are non existing people, they photos were found on: <a href="https://thispersondoesnotexist.com/">This person does not exist</a>.
 The images of the eggs were taken by me, using the eggs from our community garden.

 #### Acknowledgements